 The search for ground states for spin glasses with discrete symmetry amounts to a combinatorial optimization problem as there is a countable number of candidate solutions [20].
 Such problems can hence be solved by a brute-force enumeration of all configurations, with an effort that grows exponentially with the number of spins.
-As discussed in section 1.3, a clever organization of this enumeration can lead to massive gains in efficiency of this process, but will not alter the overall exponential scaling of the process.
-This corresponds to the fact that the problem in $d \ge 3$ is known to be NPhard [21].
+As discussed in Sec.
+1.3, a clever organization of this enumeration can lead to massive gains in efficiency of this process, but will not alter the overall exponential scaling of the algorithm.
+This corresponds to the fact that the problem in $d \geq 3$ is known to be NP hard [21].
 In some special cases, however, the ground-state problem can be mapped onto auxiliary optimization problems that permit solutions in polynomial time.
-This will be explained in section 1.4.
+This will be explained in Sec.
+1.4.
 Beyond the ground states of spin glasses, many optimization problems have caught the attention of physicists [22, 23].
-An example for a recently studied model is the assignment problem, which is discussed in section 1.5.
+An example for a recently studied model is the assignment problem, which is discussed in Sec.
+1.5.

 1.3.
-Exact Algorithms for hard problems
+Exact Algorithms for Hard Problems